lilbillybiscuit/rust_movenet/README2.md

 The app will call send_image_and_get_results to recieve the data.
 For communicating between the server and client, I tried to reduce as much overhead as possible, from preventing copies, reducing protocol overhead and ensuring correctness, so I used the Rust implementation of protobuf called prost.
 This allowed me to serialize and deserialize the data in a very efficient manner.
 The protobuf message essentially contains a byte stream of the image, and the server returns a float "array" of the results.

 The server takes these, decodes, them, runs them through the interpreter, then sends the results back to the client.
-The server is implemented in Python, and the client is implemented in Rust.
-The server is a simple Flask server that takes in the image, runs it through the interpreter, and sends the results back.
+The server and client are implemented in the same binary, kind of like how tools like iperf3 work.This reduces the possibility of a server/client version mismatch and makes building for client and server a lot easier.
+The server is a TcpListener that listens for connections, takes in the image, runs it through the interpreter, and sends the results back.
 To handle concurrent requests just in case, the server allocates a new thread for each stream.
 Since the methods use TCP (in std::net), we can mostly assume in-order delivery and correctness of transferred data since TCP will its own checksumming/verification process.

+This method ensures the fastest possible communication between the server and client.
+I considered multiprocessing/multiple connections, but I decided that it would be overkill for this application after testing the bandwidth, as I was getting at least 30 fps from my local machine to the zoo.